xaviervalette/cisco-duo-network-gateway-raspberry-pi/readme.md

 ### 2.1 Set-up the admin access to the Cisco DNG

-Connect to the Duo Network Gateway web interface `<Your Cisco DNG IP>:8443`
+Connect to the Duo Network Gateway web interface `https://<Your Cisco DNG IP>:8443`

 <details>
   <summary>